-Bacterial, viral, and fungal infections can all cause a runny nose.
-Even certain types of parasites, such as nasal mites, can lead to nasal discharge.
+Bacterial infections, viral infections, and fungal infections can all cause a runny nose in a dog.
+Even certain canine parasites, such as nasal mites, can lead to nasal discharge.

-For this reason, you must visit a vet if you notice any of the above symptoms.
-The right treatment depends on the type of infection, so an accurate diagnosis is essential.
+As many types of infection can cause nasal discharge, you must visit a vet if you notice any of the above symptoms in your dog.
+Properly treating your dog depends on the type of infection, so an accurate diagnosis is essential.

 A dog’s nose spends a lot of time sniffing close to the floor.
-This can sometimes cause small objects to get stuck inside the nose.
+This can sometimes cause small objects to get stuck inside the nose, resulting in a blockage.